49ers not signing Tom Brady would be 'absolutely crazy,' NFL insider states

 "In our conversations with someone who has been around Tom Brady a lot, from the days in Boston, this person said, ‘The 49ers would be absolutely crazy not to sign him to a one-year deal,' " Maiocco said on a recent episode of "49ers Talk."

-San Francisco does make sense as a potential Brady destination if he does come out of retirement for a 24th NFL season.
-The 49ers boast a roster oozing with talent still searching for a Super Bowl ring after three unfruitful trips to the NFC Championship Game in the last four seasons.
+San Francisco does make sense as a potential Brady destination if he were to come out of retirement for a 24th NFL season.
+The 49ers boast a roster oozing with talent still searching for the franchise's sixth ring after two unfruitful trips to the NFC Championship Game and one devastating Super Bowl loss in the last four seasons.
 Bringing in Brady and his seven Super Bowl rings would be a natural fit.

 Plus, the 49ers also face uncertainty at quarterback.